Empowering journalists, Defending Press Freedom

 Wagner Group's Gold Trade in Africa: Investigation by Transparency International Russia

-Russian mercenary Wagner Group, have established a vast network in Africa to exploit natural resources by supporting authoritarian regimes in the Central African Republic, Sudan, and Mali.
+The Russian mercenary Wagner Group has established a vast network in Africa to exploit natural resources by supporting authoritarian regimes in the Central African Republic, Sudan, and Mali.
 These mercenaries maintain operations through violence, political manipulation, and alliances with local elites.

 3 July 2025ti-russia.org